Venture Capital-as-a-Service (VCaaS) is an evolution of the traditional venture capital (VC) model.

-Some sources in 2017 claimed that 95% of VCs are breaking even or are not profitable at all, and only 5% of VCs are considered to have a successful investment.
+Some sources in 2017 claimed that 95% of VCs are breaking even or are not profitable at all, and only 5% of VCs are successful.

 By employing the VCaaS strategy, corporations get to partner with expert venture capitalists who will help manage and de-risk their VC activities.
 These experts often have years of experience and know the signs that imply that a potential investment deal has a good chance of succeeding and providing profitable returns.

-Furthermore, through VCaaS corporations will not have to start building a VC team from the ground up because the partner VCaaS firm will have a team of venture capitalists and investors at hand.
+Furthermore, through VCaaS, organizations will not have to start building a VC team from the ground up.
+They’ll utilize the venture capitalists and investors that the partner VCaaS firm already has on deck.
 The VCaaS firm can also help the corporation set up and support its own in-house VC team.

 One of the biggest VC success stories was Sequoia Capital’s USD 60 million investment in WhatsApp.
-It first invested USD 8 million in 2011, which was followed by a further USD 52 million investment in 2013.
-This investment turned into USD 3 billion a year later when WhatsApp was sold to Facebook in 2014 for USD 22 billion.
+It first invested USD 8 million in 2011 and invested a further USD 52 million in 2013.
+This investment turned into USD 3 billion a year later when Facebook bought WhatsApp in 2014 for USD 22 billion.

 Embiggen Capital is ready to be your VCaaS partner.

 We go beyond being an external VC arm.
 Our VCaaS model is designed to amplify the innovation processes of our partner corporations.